ck2136/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Chong H. Kim is a HEOR consultant at Stratevi LLC.
+His research interests include real-world evidence/observational research, cost-effectiveness analysis, predictive modeling, and spatial statistics.
+He is an Associate Manager at Stratevi, where he conducts research specifically to determine the value of pharmaceutical interventions.